LINDGRENBA/Sass-tutorial-portfolio/README.md

 ## Description

-Improve user experience and bring in more clientel with a sophisticated, mobile friendly portfolio.
+Improve user experience and land your dream job with a sophisticated, mobile friendly portfolio to showcase your work.

 ## Setup/Installation Requirements